zchatt5/ticket-lifecycle/README.md

 <img width="950" height="76" alt="image" src="https://github.com/user-attachments/assets/6b43b08a-5284-4cc9-9c78-cd43f99379c4" />
 </p>
 <p>
-This issue may need someone else to work on it.
+This issue may need someone else to work on it to ensure the issue is handled correctly.
 Change the "Assigned to" to "Jane Doe" and Transfer the ticket to the Department of "SysAdmins".
 With the way Johns permissions are setup he will no longer have access to the ticket.
 </p>
 <br />